 Contrary to the stereotype that all Waterloo students do is study, there are over 200 clubs at the university.
 Because of the extremely diverse student body, these clubs and associations are all across the board.
 From the Campus Crusade for Cheese (yup-you heard that right.
 Its a club where those who enjoy cheese gather to eat cheese, talk about cheese and play video games) to the A-capella club, there’s a club for everything.
 There are also 30 athletic programs available at the school!
 So whether you’re a club fanatic or a sports athlete, you’ll find whatever your heart desires.

 IT IS COMPETITIVE!

-There is no doubt that Waterloo is one of Canada’s hardest universities to get into (check out your chances of getting in here (hyperlink to other article about my chances of getting into waterloo)).
+There is no doubt that Waterloo is one of Canada’s hardest universities to get into (check out your chances of getting in here.
 As a result, everyone admitted is very competent!
 Depending on your personality, you may find the competition either toxic or motivational.
 You may feel like you need to prove yourself which can cause feelings of incompetency or push you forward to fulfilling your goals.
 Most students just want to do their best which encourages others to do the same.
 So, if you do decide to accept your offer to the University of Waterloo, be sure to use the competition as a driving force in your education, and to recognize that all the students are trying to get most of their money’s worth!